Mercedes-Benz W111: 250 SE

+280 SE

-In November 1967 the 250 SE was superseded by the 280 SE.
-It was powered by the new 2778 cc M130 engine, which produced 160 hp at 5500 rpm.
+In November 1967, the 250 SE was superseded by the 280 SE.
+It was powered by the new electrically fuel-injected 2.8 L M130 engine, which produced 160 hp at 5500 rpm.
 Top speed was hardly affected, but acceleration from 0-100 km/h (62 mph) improved to 10.5 seconds (13 with automatic transmission).
 Inside, the car received a wood veneer option on the dashboard and other minor changes, including door lock buttons and different heater levers.
 The hubcaps were changed yet again to a new one piece wheelcover, and the exterior mirror was changed.

-Despite its smaller engine, the 280 SE could outperform the early 1950s M189 powered 300 SE, resulting in the more expensive model's retirement.
+Despite its smaller engine, 280 SE could outperform the larger, heavier M189-powered 300 SE, resulting in the engine’s retirement in the more expensive model.